Mike & Jennifer’s MGA & MGB Cross-Country Road Trip

 It’s been almost nine years since I sold my 1969 MGB, and at least eleven years since last being part of the MG Owners Club.
 But happily, now and then I hear from—or even see—old friends from the car club who have remained faithful to their British sports cars.
 Such as in June 2016.

 My friend Dan Shockey had forwarded me a message from our mutual friend Mike Jacobsen of San Francisco, who was traveling to Louisville, Kentucky with his friend Jennifer of Vancouver, British Columbia.
-Mike was driving his light blue MGA roadster (which I think he has owned right out of high school in the 1960s) and Jennifer was driving her red 1970 MGB roadster.
+Mike was driving his light blue MGA roadster, which he got in 1974 while he was still in high school.
+His friend Jennifer was driving her red 1970 MGB roadster.
 The message Dan forwarded said they were going to be in Laramie, Wyoming.
 Laramie is only 60 miles north of my home in Fort Collins, so I inquired whether Mike would be passing through Colorado at all.
 (I last saw Mike when he did so for the national MGB convention in Breckenridge in June 2009.)

 “No, we missed Colorado,” Mike replied, “and went straight across east into Nebraska.
 We’re in Lincoln tonight, and tomorrow night is St. Louis.”